Today's Articles

 During the 20th-century American Civil Rights Movement, Gray came to prominence working with Dr. Martin Luther King, Jr. and E.D.
 Nixon, among others.
 He litigated several major civil rights cases in Alabama, including some that reached the United States Supreme Court for rulings.
 In some of his first cases as a young Alabama attorney (and solo practitioner), Gray defended Claudette Colvin and later Rosa Parks.
 They were charged with disorderly conduct for refusing to seat themselves in the rear of segregated city buses.
 After Alabama Attorney General John Malcolm Patterson effectively prohibited the NAACP from operating in Alabama in 1956, Gray provided legal counsel for eight years until the organization was permitted to operate in the state.
 He also successfully defended Martin Luther King, Jr. from tax evasion charges in 1960, winning an acquittal from an all-white jury.

 Other notable civil rights cases brought and argued by Gray included Dixon v.
 Alabama (1961, which established due process rights for students at public universities), Gomillion v.
 Lightfoot (1962, which overturned state redistricting of Tuskegee that excluded most of the majority-Black residents; this contributed to laying a foundation for "one man, one vote") and Williams v.
 Wallace (1963, which protected the Selma to Montgomery marches).
 Alabama resisted the integration of public schools following the U.S. Supreme Court's decision in Brown v.
-Board of Education (1954) ruled that segregation of public schools was unconstitutional.
+Board of Education (1954), which ruled that the segregation of public schools was unconstitutional.
 Gray successfully represented Vivian Malone and James Hood, who had been denied admission to the University of Alabama and entered the university despite Governor George Wallace's Stand in the Schoolhouse Door incident.

 Gray also represented plaintiffs in the class-action lawsuit about the federal Tuskegee Syphilis Study.
 The 40 subsequently infected spouses and 19 congenitally infected children were compensated with medical, health, and burial benefits managed by the USPHS's Centers for Disease Control and Prevention (CDC) several years later.
 As a result of the lawsuit and settlement, the 1979 Belmont Report was prepared, and Congress passed federal laws.
 In 1980, President Carter nominated Gray to be a judge on the United States District Court for the Middle District of Alabama to fill a vacancy; Gray later asked his nomination to be withdrawn.
 Gray married the former Bernice Hill, his secretary, in 1955, and they had four children.